Donald Heathfield and Tracey Foley: Tracey Foley

-Elena Stanislavovna Vavilova (Елена Вавилова); born November 16, 1962), often referred to by her cover name Tracey Foley, is a former KGB sleeper agent.
+Elena Stanislavovna Vavilova (Елена Вавилова); born 16 November 1962), often referred to by the cover name Tracey Foley, is a former KGB sleeper agent.
 She was born in Tomsk, then part of the Soviet Union, to parents Stanislav Platonovich Vavilov and Svetlana Konstantinovna Vavilova.
 From 1970 to 1980, she attended a school where she learned German.
 In 1985, she graduated from Tomsk State University with a degree in history via a distance learning program.
 While studying there, she met her future husband.
-After they married, they moved to Moscow to begin their training as KGB officers.
+After they married, they moved to Moscow to begin training as KGB officers.

-Since the late 1980s, for almost 25 years she worked as a deep-cover intelligence officer in several countries under the name of Tracy Lee Ann Foley.
+After the late 1980s, she worked for almost 25 years as a deep-cover intelligence officer in several countries under the name of Tracy Lee Ann Foley.
 Her husband, Andrey Bezrukov, worked with her under the assumed name of Donald Howard Heathfield.
 According to her undercover identity, Foley was born in Canada.
-While living in Toronto she gave birth to two sons: Timothy (born 1990) and Alexander (born 1994).
+While living in Toronto, she gave birth to two sons—Timothy (born 1990) and Alexander (born 1994).

 In 1999, the family settled in Cambridge, Massachusetts.
-Vavilova, known as Ann Foley, worked as a real estate agent, first at Channing Real Estate and later for another real estate company — Redfin.
-Her former employer described her as “one of the hardest working and most competent agents” he had.
+Vavilova, then known as Ann Foley, worked as a real estate agent, first at Channing Real Estate and later for the real estate company Redfin.
+Her former employer described her as “one of the hardest working and most competent agents” that he had.

 On June 27, 2010, after a decade of surveillance, Vavilova and her husband were arrested at their Cambridge townhouse as part of an operation carried out by US surveillance agencies.
-They were then released to Russian authorities as part of a prisoner exchange in Vienna.
+The couple were then released to Russian authorities as part of a prisoner exchange in Vienna.
 Upon returning to Russia, she and her husband were given the Order "For Merit to the Fatherland" 4th Class.